UnDadFeated/Media_Archive_Organizer/README.md

 ## Overview
 Media Archive Organizer is a powerful tool designed to help you organize chaos.
-It sorts your photos and videos into a structured `Year/Year-Month` format and uses **AI Face Detection** to separate family photos from landscapes, documents, and memes.
+It sorts your photos and videos into a structured `Year/Year-Month` format and uses **AI Object Scanning** to separate family photos from landscapes, documents, and memes.

 **Developer**: [Undadfeated](https://github.com/Undadfeated)
 **Language**: Python (v2.0 Rewrite)